unepwcmc/web-components/README.md

 ## How to Use the WcmcComponents CSV Importer

-Note: When importing a belongs_to association, if a record is not found based on the csv strings being parsed, the association is set as nil.
-Therefore, you have to make sure to create database records for the associations before importing a csv.
+Note: When importing an association, if a record is not found based on the csv string being parsed, the importer attempts to create the record.
+If the record being created has several required fields this will fail, so the associated record would need to be created before the import.

 ### Setting up your class for import